Free-form radio

-Free-form, or free-form radio, is a radio station programming format in which the disc jockey is given total control over what music to play, regardless of music genre or commercial interests.
+Free-form, or free-form radio, is a radio station programming format in which the disc jockey is given wide or total control over what music to play, regardless of music genre or commercial interests.
 Freeform radio stands in contrast to most commercial radio stations, in which DJs have little or no influence over programming structure or playlists.
 In the United States, freeform DJs are still bound by Federal Communications Commission regulations.

-History in the United States
+History

 Many shows claim to be the first free-form radio program, but the earliest on record is "Nightsounds" on KPFA-FM in Berkeley, California, D.J.'d by John Leonard.
 Probably the best-remembered in the Midwest is Beaker Street, which ran for almost 10 years on KAAY "The Mighty 1090" in Little Rock, Arkansas, beginning in 1966, making it also probably the best-known such show on an AM station; its signal reached from Canada to Mexico and Cuba, blanketing the Midwest and Midsouth of the U.S. WFMU is currently the longest-running freeform radio station in the United States.
 WNEW-FM 102.7 in NYC was the first commercial station in the US to introduce a free-form format.
 It stayed that way under the ownership of Metromedia Broadcasting until it was sold and the new owners were not interested.
 WNEW-FM was a leader in introducing new music and making household names of a good deal of the bands we know from the 1960s and '70s.
 Jim Ladd of KLOS in Los Angeles, California was one of the most notable freeform DJs.
 Tom Petty wrote a song about Jim Ladd called "The Last DJ".
 The only time Jim Ladd didn't have complete control over what music is being played is when he turned control over to his faithful listeners commonly referred to as "The Tribe".

 On October 26, 2011, Ladd was among various staffers let go from KLOS following the acquisition of station owner Citadel Broadcasting by Cumulus Media.
-As of 2012 Ladd is hosting a daily freeform show on Sirius XM's Deep Tracks.
+From 2012 until shortly before his death in 2023, Ladd hosting a daily freeform show on Sirius XM's Deep Tracks.

 The free-form ethos tends to disdain playlists confined to a single music genre.
 However, DJs may opt to play selections according to an arbitrary theme (e.g., Bob Dylan's "Subterranean Homesick Blues" followed by Radiohead's "Subterranean Homesick Alien").
 Freeform-ish stations that played only or almost only rock music were known as progressive rock stations, while those that play mostly folk and/or country-leaning cuts are known as Americana stations.